Sharing is caring: The importance of data-driven management in livestock food production

 Or, look at feed, which accounts for over 50% of farm expenses.
 Typically, the feed companies select data highlights to show why farmers should buy from them.
 But more can be done to correlate that feed data with cow behavior trends seen by monitoring at the group level.

 To this end, there are already some initiatives at work.
-Here at Allflex, we’re developing professional tools that provide multi-farm, cross-disciplinary insight, which in turn give nutrition, veterinarian, genetics, and other farm service companies a better way to show their value across numerous parameters, while enhancing performance of their products and services.
+Here at Allflex, we’re developing professional tools that provide multi-farm, cross-disciplinary insight, which in turn give nutrition, veterinarian, genetics, and other farm service companies a better way to show their value across numerous parameters, while enhancing the performance of their products and services.

 Data sharing has a positive impact on animal welfare